tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 TLS [@?RFC7858] and DNS over HTTPS [@?RFC8484] mitigates the disclosure of DNS information.
 More and more services are colocated on multiplexed servers, loosening the relation between IP address and web service.
+For example, in virtual hosting solutions, multiple services can be hosted as co-tenants on the same server, and the IP address and port do not uniquely identify a service.
+In cloud or Content Delivery Networks (CDNs) solutions, a given platform hosts the services or servers servers of a lot of organization, and looking up to what netblock an IP address belongs reveals little.
 However, multiplexed servers rely on the Service Name Information (SNI) TLS extension [@?RFC6066] to direct connections to the appropriate service implementation.
 This protocol element is transmitted in clear text.
 As the other methods of monitoring get